 - to hold on to the attacker even when the attacker tries to shake off the dog

 - and not to loosen the bite until the trainer shouts OUT!

 - holding the bite

 - until the trainer shouts OUT!

-All these terms clearly mark the enormous differences to genuine German Shepherd Protection Training!
+All these terms clearly mark the enormous differences to genuine Protection Training.

-Also note that Dog Bite Training as described above will not start before your German Shepherd has proven to the trainer that the dog fully and instantly complies with all relevant dog commands during prior dog training sessions.
+Also note that Dog Bite Training as described above will not start before your dog has proven to the trainer that the dog fully and instantly complies with all relevant dog commands during prior dog training lessons precisely for this purpose.

-We don't get paid for saying "leave it to professionals", it's just common sense.
-Even if you've watched 20 hours of dog bite training video and you've read 5 books on the topic, that doesn't make you a skilled Dog Bite Trainer, sorry.
+Note that we don't get paid for saying "leave it to professional dog bite trainers", it's just common sense: Even if you've watched 20 hours of dog bite training video and you've read 5 books on the topic, that doesn't make you a studied Dog Bite Trainer, you see?